williamtong/TILDA_defect_classification/README.md

 **Top line results:**

 (This is a work in progress.
 The functions are included here in the repo.
-The jupyter notebooks used to execute the code will be provided later)
+The jupyter notebooks used to execute the code will be provided later.
+Also, we have new results that are being analyzed now.
+Stay tuned.)
 1. I trained two CNN models, one to detect defects, another to identify what class the defect is.
 2. The 2-class defect detection model as an ROC-AUC of **93%**, and a Precision for the _good_ class of **96%** at 50% threshold.
 3. The 4-class defect identification model has an accuracy of **55%**, against a baseline of 25% (4 classes).
 It works best for the _objects_ class at **73%** Recall, and worse for the _hole_ class at **21%** Recall.
 These happen to be the most and least populous class repectively.